shsiena/shsiena/README.md

   - I really like networking and containerization

 - Embedded
-  - I am in love with the ESP32 platform. <3
+  - I am in an open relationship with the ESP32 platform <3
   - I really like IOT and edge devices with GPUs

 - Cybersecurity
-  - binary decompilation & reverse engineering (IDA Pro)
+  - binary decompilation & reverse engineering
   - static and dynamic malware analysis
   - I like both making and solving [crackmes](https://en.wikipedia.org/wiki/Crackme)